-- o Students are expected to be actively engaged in class discussions and to study all assigned readings by the due date. - o Students are responsible for all readings whether or not they are discussed in the lectures. - o All written assignments must conform to MLA style and be Loyola University Chicago/Department of Communication proofread meticulously.
-Errors in grammar, spelling, and organization will cost you points.
+o Students are expected to be actively engaged in class discussions and to study all assigned readings by the due date.

+o Students are responsible for all readings whether or not they are discussed in the lectures.

-o University standards regarding academic integrity, examinations, and grading will be observed in this course.
+o All written assignments must conform to MLA style and be Loyola University Chicago/Department of Communication proofread meticulously. o University standards regarding academic integrity, examinations, and grading will be observed in this course.
 Plagiarism in academic work or dishonest examination behavior will result in an "F" for the assignments or for the course, and might carry further sanctions (See Loyola Undergraduate Studies Catalogue).
 Avoid any behavior that could be interpreted as plagiarism or academic dishonesty (e.g. failing to credit a source, or using somebody else's ideas with clarifying that they are not yours).

 Please Note: This syllabus is subject to change.
-Please bring it with you to every class so we may amend it as a group if necessary.
+Please have it available for every class so we may amend it as a group if necessary.